hamedvaseghnia/DNS-LBM/README.md

 Solver is written with Intel FORTRAN and parallelized using openMP

+The spectral method reference is take from the work of M.E.
+Brachet from "Direct simulation of three-dimensional turbulence in the Taylor—Green vortex".
+(1991) Fluid Dynamics Research

 # Compile and run

 1. Ensure sufficient memory is allocated: